Charkhi Dadri: Mughal era

-During the medieval times, Dadri was also a pargana (district) and riyasat (state).
 Mughal emperors Akbar and Farrukhsiyar both issued firmans (housed in Red Fort Archaeological Museum and "Rao Harnarian Singh Dhan Collection of Charkhi Dadri" respectively) to grant land to zamindars as "madad-i-mash" (subsistence allowance).
-In 1780 CE, mughal emperor Shah Alam II bestwowed the title of Rao of some Brahmins of the town.
-Rao Dhan Singh, took part in the revolt of 1857 and fought bravely in the Battle of Narnaul, against British but due to failure of revolt lost their jagirdari included many villages to British.
+Rao Dhan Singh, Brahman took part in the revolt of 1857 and fought bravely in the Battle of Narnaul, against British but due to failure of revolt lost their jagirdari included many villages to British.

 British colonial era

-In 1806, British raj gave Charkhi Dadri to Nawab of Jhajjhar, the ruler of a princely state who stayed in power till 1857.
-Charkhi Dadri tract had an area of 575sq miles and revenue of Rs 10,3000 annually.
-In 1857 war, the Nawab of Dadri, Bahadur Jung Khan who had given token allegiance to Emperor ˞BahadurShah Zafar, surrendered to British and tried by military court-martial in Delhi on 27 Nov.
-1857.
+In 1806, the British Raj gave Charkhi Dadri to the Nawab of Jhajjhar, the ruler of the princely state of Jhajjhar, who then stayed in power till 1857.
+The Charkhi Dadri tract had an area of 575 sq. miles and revenue of Rs 1,03,000 annually.
+In the 1857 war, the Nawab of Dadri, Bahadur Jung Khan, who had given token allegiance to Emperor ˞BahadurShah Zafar, surrendered to British and was tried by military court-martial in Delhi on 27 November 1857.
 He was removed to Lahore.
-Dadri was awarded to Raja Sarup Singh of Jind for his services to EIC in the 1857 war.
-In May 1864, some fifty villages revolted against his descendant Raja Raghbir Singh but the rebellion was crushed.
-Three principal villages which took part in the rebellion, Charkhi, Mankinas and Jhanjhu, were burned down.
-Notable Sanskrit, Arabic and Persian scholars lived here as evident by the collection of Sanskrit and Persian manuscripts by Rao Uttam Singh, a teacher to the King of Jind State.
+Dadri was awarded to Raja Sarup Singh of Jind for his services to the East India Company (EIC) in the 1857 war.
+In May 1864, some fifty Sangwan Jat villages revolted against his descendant, Raja Raghbir Singh, but the rebellion was crushed.
+Three principal villages which took part in the rebellion, Charkhi, Mankawas and Jhojhu, were burned down.
+Notable Sanskrit, Arabic and Persian scholars lived here, as evident by the collection of Sanskrit and Persian manuscripts possessed by Rao Uttam Singh, a teacher to the King of Jind State.

 1996 mid-air collision

-Charkhi Dadri came to media attention when, on 12 November 1996, a Kazakhstan Airlines Ilyushin Il-76 struck a Saudia Boeing 747 in the sky above the village, causing both jets to crash into the fields below.
+Charkhi Dadri came to media attention when, on 12 November 1996, a Kazakhstan Airlines Ilyushin Il-76 struck a Saudia Boeing 747 in the sky above the village, causing both aircraft to crash into the fields below.
 The collision resulted in the deaths of all 349 people on board both aircraft.
-It was the deadliest mid-air collision on record, the deadliest aviation disaster that left no survivors, the deadliest aviation disaster in India, as well as the third-deadliest aviation disaster of all time (Not including 9/11).
+It was the deadliest mid-air collision on record, the deadliest aviation disaster that left no survivors, the deadliest aviation disaster in India, as well as the third-deadliest aviation disaster of all time behind Japan Air Lines Flight 123 and the Tenerife airport disaster (but excluding the September 11 attacks).